MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qiskit.md

 # Quickstart: Submit Qiskit, Cirq, or native quantum circuits to IonQ and Honeywell with Python

-Learn how to use the `azure-quantum` Python package to submit Qiskit, Cirq, or native quantum circuits (OpenQASM or IonQ JSON) to Azure Quantum.
+Learn how to use the `azure-quantum` Python package to submit Qiskit, Cirq, or quantum circuits in the provider-specific format ([OpenQASM 2.0](https://github.com/Qiskit/openqasm/tree/OpenQASM2.x) or [IonQ JSON](https://docs.ionq.com/#tag/quantum_programs)) to Azure Quantum.
 For more information, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).

 ## Prerequisites